frankNowinski/frankNowinski.github.io/_posts/2016-05-12-getting-a-users-top-artists-using-spotifys-api.md

 If we were to encapsulate all of our code, do a little refactoring, and put it inside a method, we’d get:

-{% highlight ruby %} def events escaped_uri = URI.escape("http://api.bandsintown.com/artists/Kanye West /events/recommended?location=use_geoip&radius=50&app_id=discover-shows&api_version=2.0&format=json") uri = URI.parse(escaped_uri) JSON.parse(Net::HTTP.get_response(uri).body) end {% endhighlight %}
+{% highlight ruby %} def events escaped_uri = URI.escape("http://api.bandsintown.com/artists/Kanye West/events/recommended?location=use_geoip&radius=50&app_id=discover-shows&api_version=2.0&format=json") uri = URI.parse(escaped_uri) JSON.parse(Net::HTTP.get_response(uri).body) end {% endhighlight %}

 There you have it.
 That’s how to use the Spotify API combined with the BandsInTown API to retrieve upcoming concerts of your most listened to bands on Spotify.
-You can view all of the other endpoints Spotify's API has to offer here.
+You can view all of the other endpoints Spotify's API has to offer <a href="https://developer.spotify.com/web-api/endpoint-reference/">here</a>.